Servile Marriages

 Domestic violence is a serious abuse and violation of human rights.
 Immigrant women are among the most vulnerable because they are less likely to have knowledge of legal protections and services available to them.
 A 2003 survey found that over 50 percent of the providers of legal assistance serving battered immigrant women had helped women who met their abusive husbands through IMBs.
 As victims in a foreign country, many are afraid and unaware of the rights and protections that US law affords them.
 Additional safeguards are needed to regulate these businesses and require them to disclose information about their customers to perspective brides.

 Victims of all these types of marriage are at greater risk of domestic violence, rape, abuse, neglect, and forced domestic servitude.
 Inspired by the case of a woman who paired with an abusive spouse and was unable to receive assistance from the IMB, the International Marriage Broker Regulation Act (IMBRA) of 2005 represents a strong step toward enabling the US government to protect the rights of immigrant women who contract with IMBs.
-The organization Save Your Rights is specifically dedicated to addressing the issue of forced marriages.
-Women for Afghan Women has a special concern for these issues as they are so prevalent in that country.
-Besides being active in Afghanistan, they run a program here in New York where we host a sizable Afghani population.

 You can ACT to help: Tell Congress to Help Stop Child Marriage by signing an e-petition in support of the International Protecting Girls by Preventing Child Marriage Act (H.R.
-2103) which is in the early stages of legislation.
+6087) which is in the early stages of legislation.

 United Nations Women, U.S. National Committee: Ending Child Marriage